pingdotgg/uploadthing/.changeset/fair-tomatoes-jog.md

 You can now set `progressGranularity` to `all`, `fine`, or `coarse` to control how granular progress events are fired at.

-`all` will forward every event from the XHR upload `fine` will forward events for every 1% of progress `coarse` will forward events for every 10% of progress
+- `all` will forward every event from the XHR upload
+- `fine` will forward events for every 1% of progress
+- `coarse` (default) will forward events for every 10% of progress

-The default is `coarse`.